 How They Were Invented

 Leo Gerstenzang was a young man who immigrated from Poland to Chicago.
-In 1921, he moved to New York City, married and had a family.
+In 1921, he moved to New York City, married, and had a family.
 In 1923, he watched one day as his wife wrapped a wad of cotton around a toothpick.
 She used this contraption to clean her children’s ears.

 Intrigued, Gerstenzang realized that a more convenient version of her device would be a popular item.
 Shortly after developing his design, he founded a company named Baby Gays to make and sell his invention.
 He named the product Q-Tip Baby Gays, but he changed the name to just Q-Tips in 1926.
 According to Gerstenzang, the “Q” stood for quality.

 “Baby Gays” were a tremendous success.
 Made from pure cotton on wooden sticks, the tips also stood out because they were marketed as being dipped in boric acid.
-Boric acid is a natural antibacterial and antifungal.
+Boric acid is naturally antibacterial and antifungal.
 Early advertisements for the Q-Tips Baby Gays said they were safe “for the eyes, nostrils, ears, gums and many other uses.”

 Government Seizure